 The Object Cell is a Table View Cell which fits inside the Table View container.
 It is highly customizable so as to accommodate a wide variety of uses.

-It is intended to be used to preview information about an object and can be tapped to navigate to a fuller view of that information, usually as an Object page.
+It is intended to be used to preview information about an object and can be tapped to navigate to a full view of that object’s information, usually displayed as an Object Page.
 It does not always need to be used in this way, however, and can be customized to be used for object detail lists that can be found in Object Details pages.

 A set of up to 3 vertically stacked icons can be displayed on the far left.
 These icons indicate something about the object, such as its unread status or that it has attachments.

 C. Detail Image (Optional)